abriqqi.com

 The child plays football

-This is the third vocal modification.
-The e is just turned i in the verb stem.
+This is the third vowel modification.
+The e is turned i in the verb stem.

 pedir – to ask